 Especially since it seems to have been such an astoundingly speedy decline, from what seemed an unassailable dominance until now.

+Just HOW do you lose that amount of money so quickly?
 Foodstuffs need to be the cheapest they absolutely can be, having paid growers, suppliers, transport, and staffing.

 If I can’t buy a flat-screen coffee machine at the same shop I chose apples, then so be it.